open-neuromorphic/snn-book/README.md

 ## Citing

 You can cite individual chapters or the book as a whole.
-We recommend citing specific chapters to credit the contributors who helped your research.
+We recommend citing specific chapters to credit the contributors/authors who helped your research.

 ## Acknowledgements (in alphabetic order)